Niles crash: Boy, 13, riding bicycle fatally hit by pickup truck

 Witnesses told police the boy was rode directly in front of a pickup truck driving north on Waukegan Road.

 The teen went to Lutheran General Hospital where he died.
-Authorities have nor released his identity.
+He has been identified to the Cook County Medical Examiner's Office as Sam Yousif.

 The driver of the pickup stayed at the scene.